Zilch (company): History

 Zilch was founded by Philip Belamant, Serge Belamant, and Sean O’Connor in 2018.
 In 2019, Zilch was accepted into the UK's FCA Regulatory Sandbox Programme to trial its product, launching a beta version for external customer testing in August.

 After receiving a consumer credit license from the FCA in April 2020, the Zilch app was officially launched to UK consumers in September 2020.

-Zilch's valuation surpassed £500 million in April 2021, followed by Series B funding of £83 million from Goldman Sachs and DMG Ventures, and a debt facility of £125 million from Goldman Sachs in July.
-November saw an additional £82 million from Series C funding, led by Ventura Capital and Gauss Ventures.
-By November 2021, Zilch had 1 million registered users and a valuation of $2 billion, becoming the fastest FinTech company in Europe to attain double unicorn status since Series A funding.
+Zilch's valuation passed £500 million in April 2021.
+The company then raised £83 million in Series B funding from Goldman Sachs and DMG Ventures, and secured a £125 million debt facility from Goldman Sachs in July.
+In November, the company raised another £82 million in Series C funding, led by Ventura Capital and Gauss Ventures.
+By November 2021, Zilch had 1 million registered users and a valuation of $2 billion.

-In April 2022, Zilch partnered with credit reference agency Experian to announce plans to reciprocally report credit data for its credit transactions.

-In May 2022, Zilch expanded into the US, opening an office in Miami, and appointing Albert Periu as CEO of Zilch USA, alongside a beta product rollout to over 150,000 pre-registered US customers.
+In May 2022, Zilch expanded into the US by opening a Miami office.
+The company appointed Albert Periu as chief executive officer (CEO) of Zilch USA and rolled out a beta product to over 150,000 pre-registered US customers.

 In June 2022, Zilch increased its Series C funding from $50 million to $110 million and grew its customer base to 2.5 million.
 At the June 2022 Credit Strategy Lending Awards, Zilch won ‘Best Credit Card’.

-Zilch announced it was to start reporting to leading credit reference agencies (CRAs), including Experian and TransUnion, in January 2023.
+Zilch announced it would start reporting to leading credit reference agencies (CRAs), including Experian and TransUnion, in January 2023.
 The agreement enables UK adults to build their credit records using interest-free credit options instead of relying on higher-cost, revolving credit products.
-This agreement made Zilch the first Buy Now, Pay Later (BNPL) provider to have payment data reported to all major UK credit reference agencies and utilised in determining credit scores.
+This agreement made Zilch the first Buy Now, Pay Later (BNPL) provider to report payment data to all major UK credit reference agencies for use in determining credit scores.

 Zilch collaborated with leading UK debt charity StepChange in February 2023 to integrate StepChange Direct's service into its platform, becoming the first UK provider of BNPL to do so.

 Zilch opened a new innovation and software development hub in Krakow, Poland, on June 29, 2023.

-In January 2023, Zilch published a public white paper titled The Googlisation of Payments, outlining the company's pioneering method of funding payments and financial services through advertising revenue.
-This strategy emulates the revolutionary business models established by Google and Meta, where services are provided to the user at no cost, supported by advertising proceeds.
+In January 2023, Zilch published a public white paper titled The Googlisation of Payments, which outlined its method of funding payments and financial services through advertising revenue.
+This strategy adopts a business model similar to Google and Meta, where services are provided to the user at no cost and supported by advertising proceeds.